-Youth Sport West (YSW) is an extra-curricular project co-ordinated by Sligo Vocational Educational Committee (VEC) in association with Sligo Sport and Recreation Partnership (SSRP).
-The programme has been funded by the European Union’s Special Support Programme for Peace and Reconciliation for the past number of years and also receives support from Irish Sports Council at national level and the Health Service Executive-West (HSE-W) locally.
+Youth Sport West (YSW) is an extra-curricular project co-ordinated by Mayo Sligo Leitrim Education and Training Board (MSL ETB) (formally Sligo Vocational Educational Committee (VEC)) in association with Sligo Sport and Recreation Partnership (SSRP).
 Youth Sport West has been operating successfully since 1999.

 The aim of the project is to provide extra-curricular sporting opportunities for children in primary and secondary schools by creating an environment in which every young person can be encouraged and enabled to derive benefit from participation in sporting activities.

 Youth Sport West endeavours to offer a broad and balanced programme of sporting activities to all young people and in particular to offer children the opportunity to participate in new and exciting sporting activities, while supporting the development of school/club links thus creating pathways for children into the sport of their choice.

 Extra-curricular programmes with an emphasis on non-competitive, child-friendly environments have proved popular and highly beneficial to children in primary schools and helps encourage all children to participate in quality programmes, giving children a positive first experience of sport encouraging them to carry on participation into adulthood.

 In addition, a number of training courses have been organised to help increase the number of qualified coaches in Sligo, with a particular focus on trying to train local people as coaches in their own communities/schools.
 Training opportunities have been provided for teachers, students, leaders and sports co-ordinators.

 Youth Sport West works to establish effective working partnerships with all key stakeholders.